![]() |

 -

-There are power sockets at all seats in both classes.
+There are power sockets at all seats in both classes and free WiFi.
 Each car has at least one toilet.
-These trains are being fitted with WiFi, and there's good mobile data reception along most of the route.
+There's good mobile data reception along most of the route.

 -

-You can find DB's menu for the current month in both html & pdf formats at www.bahn.de/p/view/service/zug/bordgastronomie, just click the speisen & getränke links at the bottom of that page - please tell me if that link stops working.
+See current menu: DB's menu for the current month is at www.bahn.de/service/zug/bordgastronomie, click the Speisen & Getränke links at the bottom of that page -please let me know if that link stops working.